 Placebos are substances that are made to resemble drugs but do not contain an active drug.

 A placebo is made to look exactly like a real drug but is made of an inactive substance, such as a starch or sugar.
-Placebos are now used only in research studies (see The Science of Medicine and Clinical Trials: The Science of Medicine).
+Placebos are now used only in research studies (see see The Science of Medicine).

 Despite there being no active ingredients, some people who take a placebo feel better.
 Some others develop "side effects."
 This phenomenon, called the placebo effect, appears to occur for two reasons.
 The first reason is coincidental change.
 Many medical conditions and symptoms come and go without treatment, so a person taking a placebo may just coincidentally feel better or worse.
 When this change occurs, the placebo may incorrectly be credited with or blamed for the result.
 The second reason is anticipation (sometimes called suggestibility).
 Anticipating that a drug will work often actually makes people feel better.
 The placebo effect is mainly on symptoms rather than the actual disease.
 For example, a placebo will never make a broken bone heal faster, but it may make the pain seem less.
 Some people seem more susceptible to the placebo effect than others.
 People who have a positive opinion of drugs, doctors, nurses, and hospitals are more likely to respond favorably to placebos than are people who have a negative opinion.